suizokukan/katal/README.md

                         (default: False)
   -c CONFIGFILE, --configfile CONFIGFILE
                         config file, e.g. config.ini (default: katal.ini)
+  -ddcfg, --downloaddefaultcfg
+                        Download the default config file and overwrite the file having the same name.
+This is done before the script reads the parameters in the config file (default: False)
   --hashid HASHID       return the hash id of the given file (default: None) --infos               display informations about the source directory given
                         in the configuration file (default: False)